 Note that the end time of the diagnostic range you set cannot be longer than the current time.
 If the end time is longer than the current time, the end time will be set to the current time.

 Wait for the diagnostic report to be generated.
-When the diagnostic status is changed to success from generating, the diagnostic report is ready.
+When the diagnostic status is changed to success, the diagnostic report is ready.

 View diagnostic reports¶